Skip to content

 Set tenzir.endpoint to false to disable the endpoint, making the node exclusively accessible through the Tenzir Platform.
 This effectively prevents connections from other tenzir or tenzir-node processes.

-Pipelines that run in a node are now partially moved to a subprocess for improved error resilience and resource utilization.
+Pipelines that run in a node can be partially moved to a subprocess for improved error resilience and resource utilization.
 Operators that need to communicate with a component still run inside the main node process for architectural reasons.
-You can set tenzir.disable-forked-pipelines: true in tenzir.yaml or TENZIR_DISABLE_FORKED_PIPELINES=true on the command line to opt out.
-This feature is enabled by default on Linux.
+Set tenzir.pipeline-subprocesses: true in tenzir.yaml or TENZIR_PIPELINE_SUBPROCESSES=true on the command line to enable this feature, which is disabled by default.

 Learn more about pipeline subprocesses and their trade-offs.